Foundations of Digital Media

 Each weekly meeting will vary in format, but always at the heart is the discussion between all of us.
 This isn't a course with a static syllabus of material -- it is an adaptive living system.

-In the early part of the course the instructor may bring lecture material or assign readings or research tasks; and we will often dive into collectively coding or algorithmically reconstructing and reinterpreting work drawn from the literature, nestling theory in practice.
-You are also expected to bring work to share, making things in response to our discussions and course topic.
-You should be keeping your notes, studies and practices documented in a public journal.
-(Class participation, making and journalling make up the first 25% of the course grade.)
+You are also expected to bring work to share, making things in response to our discussions and course discussions.
+You should be keeping your notes, studies and practices documented in a journal, which you will submit at the end of the course.
+Class participation, making and journalling make up 25% of the course grade.

 Note: The grading scheme for graduate study at York is as follows: 90+ A+ (exceptional), 85+ A (excellent), 80+ A- (high), 75+ B+ (highly satisfactory), 70+ B (satisfactory), 60+ C (conditional), <60 F (fail) or I (incomplete).